Jesus-QC/ExiledDocs/my-website/docs/Installation/Automatic/Linux.md

 Download `Exiled.Installer-Linux` from [here](https://github.com/galaxy119/EXILED/releases).

-Move it into your server directory and run it using `./Exiled.Installer-Linux`
+Move it into your **server directory** and run it using `./Exiled.Installer-Linux`
+- Make sure the server directory is the one where LocalAdmin executable is found.

 #### Usage
 ```